awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-activatewindowswithamazonlicense.md

   Type: String

   Description: \(Optional\) The IAM role for this execution\.
-If no role is specified, AWS Systems Manager Automation will use the permissions of the user that executes this document\.
+If no role is specified, AWS Systems Manager Automation will use the permissions of the user that runs this document\.

  **Examples**